waleediqbal411/waleediqbal411.github.io/_pages/about.md

 * Poster paper accepted in ACM ICTD 2016: "Bridging Educational Gaps through Volunteers; Implementation, Problems and their Solutions".

 ## October 2015
-* Secured Graduate Student Fellowship at [Information technology University Lahore, Pakistan](https://itu.edu.pk/) for my MS Computer Science.
+* Secured Graduate Student Fellowship at [Information Technology University Lahore, Pakistan](https://itu.edu.pk/) for my MS Computer Science.
 This fellowship is grant to top 15% students of the batch.